britram/rains-prototype/draft-trammell-rains-protocol.md

   as the zone.
 - An assertion prohibited by its zone's nameset is valid at the same time as the zone's nameset assertion.
+- A zone contains a valid reflexive assertion of a given object type at the same time that its superordinate zone contains a valid assertion of the same type.

 RAINS relies on runtime consistency checking to mitigate inconsistency: each server receiving an assertion, shard, or zone SHOULD, subject to resource